eyustarX/quizcamp-website/README.md

 ---

-## 📸 Screenshots

----

 ## 🛠️ Technologies Used

 - **HTML5**: For structuring the content.
 - **CSS3**: For styling and layout.
 - **JavaScript**: For interactive elements and quiz logic.
 - **GitHub Pages**: For hosting the website.

----

-Please ensure your code adheres to the existing style and includes appropriate tests.

----

-## 📬 Contact

-For any inquiries or feedback, please open an issue in the repository or contact the author directly.

 ---